 Stroll through Parque El Llano

-See Los Guerros play at the baseball stadium
+See Los Guerreros de Oaxaca play at the baseball stadium

 Food and Drink in Oaxaca

-- Mole (pronounced mol-ay) – often this sauce made with pig fat, but several locations including a stand in Pascaus Market serves a version made with vegetable stock.
+- Mole (pronounced mol-ay) – often this sauce made with pig fat, but several locations including a stand in Pascaus Market serve a version made with vegetable stock.
 It’s a sauce made of… kind of everything.
-Just some ingredients include chocolate, plantain, oregano, salt, tomato, bread… I have no idea how it was invented, but it is really delicious!
+Just some ingredients include chocolate, plantain, oregano, salt, tomato, bread… there are a few different theories as to how it was invented, but it is really delicious!

 - Tamales – this is basically dough in a corn husk or banana leaf, served with frijoles (beans) or mole.
-It is generally not vegan because it is made with pig fat, but a vegan option is available at –
+It is generally not vegan because it is made with pig fat, but vegan options are available.

 - Memelas (or Memelitas) – these are thicker tortillas served typically with beans and cheese.
 I generally get mine with some vegetables and different salsas.